rodionmish/compression-benchmark/README.md

 ## Files

-- `compression-benchmark.ts` — Main benchmark: compares Gzip and Zstd at different compression levels.
+- `src/compression-benchmark.ts` — Main benchmark: compares Gzip and Zstd at different compression levels.
-- `zstd-strategy-benchmark.ts` — Advanced: compares all zstd compression strategies at a fixed level.
+- `src/zstd-strategy-benchmark.ts` — Advanced: compares all zstd compression strategies at a fixed level.

 ## How to Run